 I needed to increase my protein, fat, and salt intake.
 Salt craving is very common with adrenal exhaustion.
 And it is not a bad idea to satisfy that craving.
 Sea salt heals adrenals.
 Also coconut oil has earned its place in the recovery plan.

 b.
-Tuesday Therapy
+Tuesday Therapy and Stress Relief Methods

 I have a friend whom I usually see on Tuesdays for an afternoon of mutual sharing, encouragement and laughter.
 It’s been such a blessing to have someone who listens and understands.
 Often the ones who understand and don’t get tired of listening are the ones struggling with similar problems.

 I hope you have or will find a support person who will be there for you, encourages, and listens to you.
 Emotional support is important to your healing.

 - Breathing Techniques to Activate the Parasympathetic Nervous System

 c.
 Alone Time